 The UK government has legislated to ensure that UK businesses can continue to use clearing services provided by EU-based clearing houses.
 The Bank of England has published an interim list of third-country CCPs that, in a no-deal scenario, will offer clearing services and activities in the UK under the temporary recognition regime (TRR).

 On 19 December 2018, the European Commission confirmed that in a no-deal scenario, UK central counterparties (CCPs) would be deemed equivalent for 12 months after exit day, and central securities depositories (CSDs) for 24 months after exit day.
 This will allow EU counterparties to clear new trades with UK CCPs.

 Ability of firms to trade on UK and EU trading venues

-Broadly speaking, the EU’s Trading Obligation under MiFIR requires EU investment firms to trade EU-listed or traded shares on EU trading venues (or venues in jurisdictions deemed equivalent by the EU).
-The same obligation of trading on EU venues applies to EU financial and non-financial counterparties in relation to some classes of over the counter (OTC) derivatives.
-The UK will also have a reciprocal trading obligation when it leaves the EU.
+Broadly speaking, the EU’s Share Trading Obligation (STO) under MiFIR requires EU investment firms to trade EU-listed or traded shares on EU trading venues (or venues in jurisdictions deemed equivalent by the EU).
+By the EU’s Derivatives Trading Obligation (DTO), a requirement to trade on EU venues applies to financial and non-financial counterparties in relation to some classes of over the counter (OTC) derivatives.
+The UK will have reciprocal trading obligations when it leaves the EU.

-The determination of equivalence for trading venues outside the EU is a decision for the European Commission, and for the Treasury under the onshored UK MiFID regime in relation to venues outside the UK.
+The determination of equivalence for trading venues for the purposes of the EU STO and the EU DTO is a decision for the European Commission, and for the purposes of the UK STO and the UK DTO under the onshored regime such a decision is for the Treasury.